Caroline Farrell

 VIMEO LINK TO CAROLINE’S FILMS

-During Lockdown 2020, Caroline made a short experimental film, HEART(h) themed around the emotions of grief and isolation during lockdown.
-It screened at the Little Cinema Galway in 2021.
+In 2018, Caroline wrote and directed the short film FRAMED, selected for screening at over 30 festivals worldwide.
+It also won ‘Best Short Horror Film’ at the Underground Cinema Film Festival, Ireland.
+2019.
 She has written and co-produced the short films ADAM [2013] and the multi-award winning IN RIBBONS [2015], the only Irish short film to screen at the ‘Women Deliver Global Conference’ in Copenhagen in 2016.

 2C6B37C1-21F4-478D-803A-A129FE03AD10_1_105_c